 Referral to training in an occupation that will allow the participant to meet the goal of earning 80 percent of his or her previous wage, to the maximum extent possible

-However, Boards must ensure that the participant is not denied training only because the 80 percent wage retention goal cannot be met.
+However, Boards must ensure that the participant is not denied training if the only factor is that the 80 percent wage retention goal cannot be met.
+The customer must be informed of the entry-level wage before receiving training approval.

 Part C – Post-Trade Certification